Gain experience for your CV with the integrated placement year.

 We’ll make sure you’re career ready.
 Employed Aston social studies graduates earn £4,000 (23 per cent) more than the UK average, one year after graduation (Longitudinal Education Outcomes, 2020).

-The Careers and Placements team at Aston University won the 'Best University Placements Service' category at the National Undergraduate Employability (NUE) Awards 2022.
+The Careers and Placements team at Aston University won the 'Best University Placement Service' category at the National Undergraduate Employability (NUE) Awards 2022.
 This was achieved by launching Virtual Employability Festivals and recognising the power of peer-to-peer communication by pairing 500 students looking for placements with 500 students who had completed placements.

 Frequently asked questions